studio huma

 studio huma emerge from a ‘curious practice’ of geography and critical ecological thinking.

-studio huma works with environmental storytelling, landscape architecture and planning, and the fields of urban natures, cultural landscapes, and food production.
+studio huma works with environmental storytelling and landscaping practices within the fields of urban natures, cultural landscapes, and food production.

 studio huma brings attention to more-than-human world-making, ecosocial landscaping and place imaginaries – mostly over long timespans.